New flexible versions of extended generalized Pareto model for count data: Modeling framework

 The distribution defined by \eqref{eq:ZIDEGPD} is referred to as the ZIDEGPD.
 The explicit formula of the CDF of ZIDEGPD is written as

 and the quantile function is derived

 with $0<p<1$ and $0<p^{*}=(p-\pi)/(1-\pi)<1$. \end{mydefinition} }

 In this paper, we use three parametric expressions for $\mathcal{G}(\cdot)$ that fulfill the conditions \eqref{eq:cond1} and conditions $(C_1, C_2$ and $C_3)$ presented in \citet{gamet2022}.
-The following three models fulfill the above-mentioned conditions and are deemed suitable for modeling the bulk of the distribution while maintaining the stability of heavier tail behavior. \begin{description} \item[Model (i) $(M_1)$: ] $\mathcal{G}(u; \kappa)=u^{\kappa}$, $\kappa >0$; \item[Model (ii) $(M_2)$:] $\mathcal{G}(u; \kappa)=\frac{2}{2\Phi\left(\sqrt{\kappa}\right)-1} \Big[\Phi\left(\sqrt{\kappa}(u-1)\right)-\left\{1-\Phi(\sqrt{\kappa})\right\}\Big]$, the defined $\mathcal{G}(u)$ is the cdf of truncated normal distribution with precision $\kappa>0$ and $\Phi$ is the cdf of standard normal distribution.
+The following three models fulfill the above-mentioned conditions and are deemed suitable for modeling the bulk of the distribution while maintaining the stability of heavier tail behavior. \begin{description} \item[Model (i) $(M_1)$: ] $\mathcal{G}(\nu; \kappa)=\nu^{\kappa}$, $\kappa >0$; \item[Model (ii) $(M_2)$:] $\mathcal{G}(\nu; \kappa)=\frac{2}{2\Phi\left(\sqrt{\kappa}\right)-1} \Big[\Phi\left(\sqrt{\kappa}(\nu-1)\right)-\left\{1-\Phi(\sqrt{\kappa})\right\}\Big]$, the defined $\mathcal{G}(\nu)$ is the CDF of truncated normal distribution with precision $\kappa>0$ and $\Phi$ is the CDF of standard normal distribution.
 After satisfying the conditions $(C_1, C_2$ and $C_3)$, the density of function of \answerR{truncated normal distribution} for variable $U$ is defined as

-where $\phi$ is the density function of the standard normal distribution.
-The rest of the article will refer to the model associated with this $ \mathcal{G}(.)$ choice as DEGPD-Normal and ZIDEGPD-Normal. \item[Model (iii) $(M_3)$:] We consider the truncated Beta distribution as another choice to add more flexibility in the density of $U$.
+\answerRRR{where $\phi$ is the density function of the standard normal distribution.} The rest of the article will refer to the model associated with this $ \mathcal{G}(.)$ choice as DEGPD-Normal and ZIDEGPD-Normal. \item[Model (iii) $(M_3)$:] We consider the truncated Beta distribution as an alternative choice to add more flexibility to the density of $U$.
 Let $D_{x}(\alpha_1, \alpha_2)$ indicates incomplete beta function:

 and the density function of the Beta distribution is written as